TiagoMA90/RockPaperScissors/README.md

 The Rules of the game are defined by if/else if/else statements between USER and COM, on terms of strict equality (===).
 Ergo, IF both parties have the same hands, the result should fall to a Draw.
 ELSE IF the USER has the Upperhand in all of the events, the USER wins and the score is incrememted by one (+1), under the function userPointsIncrement()
-If all ELSE the statenets above are false, the USER loses and therefore the COM score is incremmented by one (+1), under the functions comPointsIncrement()
+If all ELSE, the statements above are false, the USER loses and therefore the COM score is incremmented by one (+1), under the functions comPointsIncrement()
 Inside this function, for each statemet, are other functions to make the game a bit more intriguing.
 The COM narrates to the user under rockText(), paperText() and scissorsText().

 - function user/comWins()